 - Regular Slotted Containers (RSC).
 RSC boxes are the ones that you are most likely to use.
 All flaps are the same length and two parallel sides meet in the middle.
 These boxes come in a variety of sizes and offer decent protection for a low price.
 Most types of inventory can be shipped in these boxes.

 - Full Overlap (FOL).
 For heavier or more fragile goods, FOL boxes are a good choice.
 They're nearly identical to RSC boxes, but two parallel flaps entirely cover the box.
 This means there's no small gap between flaps and your products are less likely to come out accidentally or be damaged.
 However, they are slightly more expensive and do require additional fastening to keep closed, so overhead expenses will increase.

 - Auto-locking bottom.
 These boxes come with a built-in folding component on the bottom.
 This allows your staff to push on the box to quickly make a sturdy bottom.
 It saves time and expenses on tape, but they are more expensive than the other models.
 It does also lower labor cost, so it can offset this increase.
-If speed and efficiency are very important to your business sue to a high volume of eCommerce sales, these are a great option.
+If speed and efficiency are very important to your business due to an increase eCommerce sales, these are a great option.

 eCommerce Packaging Trends

 With so many packages being shipped every day, there are a few trends that have come to dominate the eCommerce industry.

 - Branded packaging.
 More companies than ever are using their shipments to hammer home their brand identity.
 We can't emphasize this enough, but your packaging should have a second job as a marketer.
 Putting your logo on everything you can, will keep you competitive and top of mind for your customers.
 You'll also want to include a branded packing slip and RMA form (see RMA meaning) in the package for optimal impact.
 Seeing well-branded packaging is also a great way to find wholesalers if you're in the market.